HOF Banner

 Welcome to your new academic home in the College of Natural and Agricultural Sciences (CNAS) at the University of California Riverside!
 As a member of our CNAS community, two of the things you will discover are that our staff and faculty care about your success and that opportunities to engage abound.
 From classes, to campus clubs, to research under the mentorship of world-renowned faculty members and more, your next four years will be rich with experiences that will position you for future success.

-Fall 2023 is not far off, with orientation just around the corner this summer.
-The orientation will have both in-person sessions dates as well as few, select virtual dates.
+Highlander Orientation is just around the corner this summer.
+There will be both in-person orientation sessions as well as a few, select virtual dates.
 Please review the information below to ensure that you are ready for a great start in CNAS.

 I look forward to meeting you and welcoming you to UCR!
 If you have any questions about the College of Natural and Agricultural Sciences, our programs or the placement examinations noted here, please contact my office at cnasstudent@ucr.edu